17. Monday 7 January. Your uncle George

-You act with valor and dignity because you are a human being – outraged by injustice – with a sense of value.
+You act with valor and dignity because you are a human being – able to validate what is right and what is wrong and then capable of being outraged by injustice; with a sense of value.
 You fight only to protect the weaker when they are being actually threatened by people with guns, bad philosophies and dark hearts.
-Not because some rabble rouser with posh accent has told you to be a patriotic nationalist
+Not because some rabble rouser with a posh accent has played you like a ditzy clown to be a patriotic nationalist.

 So, how weird is that?